How to Use a Dry Iron: How Do Dry Irons Work?

 Determining which appliance to use depends on a lot of factors, such as what material you’re using and what look you’re going for.
 However, at the end of the day, both serve their intended purposes well.

-Here, we highlight the key features of dry irons and how they make the magic happen.
+Here, we highlight the key features of dry irons and how to use a dry iron.

 Temperature Settings